Russell Morash: Personal life

 Morash's wife was Marian Morash, a James Beard Award-winning chef who also appeared on Julia Child's cooking show, appeared on The Victory Garden and edited The Victory Garden Cookbook.
-He and Marian had two daughters, Victoria and Kate, including five grandchildren.
+He and Marian had two daughters and five grandchildren.

-On June 20, 2024, WGBH announced that Russell, leaving behind a legacy as the founding "commanding father" of the how-to genre of educational television, had died.
-He was 88.
+Russell died on June 19, 2024 at the age of 88.
+In its announcement of his death, WGBH eulogized him as the founding "commanding father".

 Recognition

 Morash's work earned 14 Emmy awards, including 11 for Outstanding Director of a Service Show, and in 2014 the Daytime Emmys Lifetime Achievement award from the National Academy of Television Arts and Sciences.
 He was inducted into the Massachusetts Broadcasters' Hall of Fame in 2018.

 He was a fellow of the National Association of Garden Writers and the 2005 recipient of the George Robert White Medal of the Massachusetts Horticultural Society.

 Portrayals

 Fran Kranz plays Morash in the 2022 HBO Max series Julia with Sarah Lancashire.